Our Standards are a Mile High

 Denver’s 5 Star Certification Program:

 The program allows certified businesses that implement safety measures beyond what is already required by public health orders to expand operational capacity.
-Business sectors eligible are: General Business, Personal Services, Indoor Events (venues for meetings, receptions, concerts, trade shows and other), Restaurants and Gyms.
-Currently, approved 5 Star certified businesses are allowed to operate at Level Yellow.
-Once 70% of Coloradans ages 70+ are vaccinated, approved 5 Star certified businesses will be allowed to operate at Level Blue.
+Business sectors eligible are: General Business, Personal Services, Indoor Events (venues for meetings, receptions, concerts, trade shows and other), Outdoor Events, Restaurants, Gyms, Sports Facilities, and XL Events.
+Certified 5 Star businesses may allow up to 50 additional people in each setting beyond the limits set for non-certified industries or sectors except that restaurants, indoor events and recreation (including gyms, recreation centers and pools) may only operate at the Level Blue restrictions.
 Learn more about Denver’s 5 Star Program here.

 Colorado Tourism Office